With the advancement in technology, everything can be achieved by just sitting in the comfort of your bedrooms.

 All you have to do is to open them and search for your requirement.
 Your product will be delivered to your doorstep in no time at all.

-There is an array of apps available on your smart phone; you have food apps for ordering food, social media apps for connecting to your family and friends sitting across the globe, e-commerce apps to buy apparels, shoes, etc.
+There is an array of apps available on your smartphone; you have food apps for ordering food, social media apps for connecting to your family and friends sitting across the globe, e-commerce apps to buy apparel, shoes, etc.

-A couple of years back when the smart phone technology was in its inception, all the apps were designed generally, so that it could be used on any device, like phones, laptop, tablets.
+A couple of years back when the smartphone technology was in its inception, all the apps were designed generally, so that it could be used on any device, like phones, laptops, tablets.

 But slowly when the developers realized the problems people faced while using the app, they started developing the apps with details, that is being specific to operating systems, devices, etc.

 This helped in giving the users a better operating experience.
 These specific apps were named as Native apps.

 What are Native Apps?

 There are three types of apps available on any operating system platform, namely Web apps, Hybrid Apps, and Native Apps.

 A native app is a software which is designed keeping in mind the platform or the device it is to be used on.

 The programming of these apps is done in languages which the platform accepts.
 These are the most common type of apps we see on our phones.